dCache/dcache-book2/cookbook-clients.md

 `lcg-gt` queries the BDII information server.
 This adds an additional requirement that the BDII information server can be found by `lcg-gt`, please only attempt to contact servers found on your user interface using.

-    PROMPT-USER lcg-infosites --vo dteam se
+    [user] $ lcg-infosites --vo dteam se

 The `lcg-gt` Application
 ------------------------

-SRM provides a protocol negotiating interface, and returns a TURL (transfer URL).
+`SRM` provides a protocol negotiating interface, and returns a TURL (transfer URL).
 The protocol specified by the client will be returned by the server if the server supports the requested protocol.

-To read a file from DCACHE using `lcg-gt` you must specify two parameters the SURL (storage URL), and the protcol (GSIDCAP or GSIFTP) you wish to use to access the file.
+To read a file from dCache using `lcg-gt` you must specify two parameters the SURL (storage URL), and the protcol (`GSIdCap` or `GSI-FTP`) you wish to use to access the file.

-    PROMPT-USER lcg-gt srm://srm-door.example.org/pnfs/example.org/data/dteam/group gsidcap
+    [user] $ lcg-gt srm://srm-door.example.org/pnfs/example.org/data/dteam/group gsidcap
      gsidcap://gsidcap-door.example.org:22128/pnfs/example.org/data/dteam/group
      -2147365977
      -2147365976

 Each of the above three lines contains different information.
 These are explained below.